zenml-io/zenml/docs/book/resources/best-practices.md

 You might run into issues as the metadata store will point to artifacts in inactive artifact stores.

-### Use Profiles to manage Stacks

-Using Profiles allows you to separate your ZenML stacks and work locally within independent ZenML instances.
-See our [docs](../developer-guide/stacks-profiles-repositories/profile.md) on profiles to learn more.

 ### Use unique pipeline names across projects, especially if used with the same metadata store

 Pipeline names are their unique identifiers, so using the same name for